- Start date: September

 Learning & teaching

-Approaching an entirely new subject should be stimulating, not daunting.
-At every step of the way we have designed our Masters course with the student new to the topic in mind.
-Carefully scripted and prepared learning tasks and objectives will incrementally build your knowledge, structure your learning, and build your confidence in each topic we cover, empowering you to achieve in a supportive environment.
+We have designed the course with anyone new to the topic in mind.
+Carefully scripted and prepared learning tasks and objectives will build up your knowledge, structure your learning, and develop your confidence in each topic we cover, empowering you to achieve in a supportive environment.

-Each module in the Masters in Psychology with a specialisation in Business is centred round a suite of studio-based lectures, which are studied online.
-Whilst module subjects will be supplemented by further assigned individual reading and reflection, opportunities for student engagement will be frequent, varied, stimulating and challenging.
+Each module is centred round a suite of studio-based lectures, which are studied online.
+While module subjects will be supplemented by further assigned individual reading and reflection, opportunities for student engagement will be frequent, varied, stimulating and challenging.

-Student centred activities may feature individual or group based online activities, quizzes, discussion boards, wiki creation verbal reports and podcasts.
-You'll have the opportunity participate in online and webcam based tutorial meetings throughout the course, interacting with their fellow students and lecturers.
+Student-centred activities may feature individual or group-based online activities, quizzes, discussion boards, wiki creation verbal reports and podcasts.
+You'll have the opportunity to participate in online and webcam-based tutorial meetings throughout the course, interacting with your fellow students and lecturers.

-Assessment will be through a mixture of course work, for example individual essays or reports, or perhaps a collaborative writing task with other students, or in some cases an online quiz or a verbal presentation.
-Additionally some modules will feature class exams.
+Assessment will be through a mixture of course work, for example, individual essays or reports, a collaborative writing task with other students, or in some cases an online quiz or a verbal presentation.
+Additionally, some modules will feature class exams.

-At every step of the way we have designed our Masters course to support student learning, and you'll be carefully guided through each assessment activity, with continuous feedback on your progress.
+Supporting student learning is a priority and you'll be carefully guided through each assessment activity, with continuous feedback on your progress.